 - 1. Administrative Information (same as in the form indicated in 2.3). - 2.
 Idea - a.
 Main idea of the project and how it is related with the specific challenge of the selected pilot. - b.
-Innovation (how the project goes beyond already existing solutions)
+Innovation (how the project goes beyond already existing solutions) - c.

-- c.
 Technology underlying the project, providing enough block diagrams and illustrative pictures to understand the process and how it will work interacting with ASSIST-IoT. - d.
 Observable and tangible results (application, GUI, software, hardware, protocol, methodology). - e.
-Background of the solution (where it comes from, software it builds atop, etc.). - Here, it is worth mentioning that software development and hardware/firmware integration will need to be compliant with ASSIST-IoT Architectural guidelines (mainly relevant: enablers encapsulation, containerisation/virtualisation and OpenAPI).
-Please, consult in detail the Appendix B Technical framework.
+Background of the solution (where it comes from, software it builds atop, etc.).

+Here, it is worth mentioning that software development and hardware/firmware integration will need to be compliant with ASSIST-IoT Architectural guidelines (mainly relevant: enablers encapsulation, containerisation/virtualisation and OpenAPI).
+Please, consult in detail the Appendix B - Technical framework and Appendix C - ASSIST-IoT architecture summary.